programmercave0/programmercave0.github.io/_posts/2019-10-19-Bit Manipulation in C and C++.md

 # Additional functions

-The g++ compiler provides the following functions for counting bits:
+The g++ compiler provides the following functions for counting bits:<br/>
 	•` __builtin_clz(x)`: the number of zeros at the beginning of the number<br/>
 	• `__builtin_ctz(x)`: the number of zeros at the end of the number<br/>
 	• `__builtin_popcount(x)`: the number of ones in the number<br/>